insin/nwb/docs/Commands.md

 **Options:**

-- `--auto-install` - auto install missing npm dependencies
+- `--install` - auto install missing npm dependencies
 - `--fallback` - serve the index page from any path
 - `--host` - hostname to bind the dev server to *[default: not specifying a host when starting the dev server]*
 - `--mount-id` - `id` for the `<div>` the app will render into *[ app]*